GaetanLepage/phd-manuscript/sections/3_ssl/2_single_source/3_experiments.typ

 This result does not hold in a reverberant environment where sound reflections deteriorate the direct relationship between the recorded waveform and the direction of arrival.
 Performing #acr("SSL") in reverberant environments remains a core challenge for the acoustic research community.
 Thanks to our simulation library, we generated datasets from different reverberation settings.
-A neural network has been trained from scratch on these individual datasets before being evaluated on the corresponding test set.
+A neural network was trained from scratch on these individual datasets before being evaluated on the corresponding test set.
 Experimental results are summarized in @table:ssl:single_source:reverb.
 Naturally, our method achieves very accurate localization in low-reverberation scenarios.
 These results demonstrate the challenge of operating #acr("SSL") in reverberant environments.